alexharri/website/posts/icelandic-name-declension-trie.md

 363,314 people hold a name from the approved list of Icelandic names as a first name.
 Of those, 5,833 have names that don't have declension data available.

 As we can see from the chart, the commonality of names is far from evenly distributed.
 In fact, the top 100 names without declension data are held by 4,990 people.
-That corresponds to about 86% of the people holding one of the 800 names without declension data available.
+Those 4,990 people constitute 86% of the 5,833 people that hold one of the 800 names without declension data available.

 I went ahead and categorized the declension results for those 100 names, multiplying the result by the number of people holding the name: